pirouzmehmandoost/para/README.md

 **Scenes** (`scenes/`) orchestrate everything else. `SceneComposer` mounts the models, the camera rig, lights, and post-processing.
 It owns the click and pointer-miss handlers that write to `selectionStore` when a user clicks a mesh or taps empty space.
 It provides a target filter function to the camera rig so the rig knows which meshes to track.
 SceneComposer does not contain animation logic or 3D object state.

 **Models** (`models/`) load GLTF meshes via drei's `useGLTF`.
 Some model components are static — `Ground` applies a material from the store and renders a mesh with no per-frame logic. `Model` optionally animates rotation, position, and material properties, controlled by props (`animateRotation`, `animatePosition`, `animateMaterial`).
 When material animation is enabled and the user selects a different finish, Model eases scalar material properties per-frame toward the target values stored in the material store and swaps texture slot references.
 Model also computes viewport-relative scale per-frame so meshes maintain consistent visual size across aspect ratios.
-See [MaterialStore](#materialstore) below.
+See [MaterialStore](#1---materialstore) below.

 **Rigs** (`cameras/rigs/`) Camera Rigs that control the scene camera. `Carousel` serves as an interactive 3D product carousel — it cycles a perspective camera between designated "target" objects on a dwell timer.
 It supports swipe gesture navigation, automatic and manual controls including pausing, and position computations.
 Consumers may provide camera orientation, offset position from targets, a default rest position, and target objects as an array or predicate function.
 It uses TargetRegistry to discover and track targets in the scene graph and `getAABBCenterFast()` for positon calculation.
-See [Carousel](#Carousel) and [getAABBCenterFast](#getAABBCenterFast).
+See [Carousel](#3---Carousel), [getAABBCenterFast](#4---getAABBCenterFast), and [TargetRegistry](#2---targetregistry).

 **Textures** (`textures/`) contains `MaterialTextureInitializer`, which collects unique texture URLs from the material store, loads each texture once via drei's `useTexture`, and writes clones (with corrected color spaces) into the store's material instances before the first render.
 Multiple materials can reference the same image file; the texture is loaded once and cloned per-slot.
+This component is subject to change.
+The design is subject to change.
+It served as a quick way to expose Drei's `useTexture` while my focus was on designing `MaterialStore`.

 ---

-### The interaction flow

-- A user clicks a mesh → SceneComposer's click handler writes the mesh name, UUID, and default material ID into `selectionStore` → on the next frame, Carousel reads the focused UUID and moves the camera to that target.

-- Model then reads the focused material ID and eases material property values toward the selected material, as well as any delta rotation and position values that toggle with focus.
-Only position and rotation values animate on click to a mesh.
-When in focued project view, UI buttons render to allow allow animating mesh rotation and material properties of the focused mesh.

-- tapping empty space or clicking `Escape` on a keyboard resets `selectionStore`, causing the Carousel/rig to resume automatic cycling and the model to ease back to its default material, position, and rotation.

----

 ## Custom Utilities and Components

-### MaterialStore
+### 1 - MaterialStore

 The material store (`src/app/stores/materialStore.js`) is a Zustand store that centralizes ownership of all Three.js materials, their property values, and their texture map assignments at the application state level.
 Any component that needs a material reads it from the store via the `useMaterial` hook rather than constructing materials inline or loading textures locally.
 Materials are defined once with their properties and texture URLs, keyed by ID.
 Project configurations in `src/lib/configs/globals.js` declare which material IDs are allowed per mesh and which is the default — they do not contain Three.js objects or texture loading logic.